JokerHAHAHA/wild_circus/readme.md

 # International Wild Circus

-A static web site developped for Wild Code Shool admission.
+A static web site developped for [Wild Code Shool](http://www.wildcodeschool.fr/) admission.
-It deals about a no-existing circus troup.
+It deals with a no-existing circus troup.

 ## Collabs